 The one that applies to both

-Last but not least, if you really want to make substantial savings, you’ve got to have a flexible attitude to your holiday.
+Last but not least, if you really want to make substantial savings, you’ve got to have a flexible attitude towards your holiday.
 Whether that’s the time you fly, as late nights and early mornings tend to be cheaper, or even flying indirectly (having a stopover can save you up to 50% on the cost of flights), booking on Tuesdays and Wednesdays is generally also cheaper and being relaxed about the specifics of your trip abroad is likely to save you the most.

 The same goes for when you’re on holiday – finding accommodation by yourself and cooking rather than eating out tend to be the cheaper alternatives to dining at a hotel, even if you’re staying there.
 With a little bit of effort on your part, you’ll end up with more spending money for your holiday.
-Finding deals abroad might involve more planning, but it’s worth it.
+Finding budget travel deals abroad might involve more planning, but it’s worth it.

 For more ideas have a look at more budget travel tips how you can save money on your travel.